rfeng2004/AsyPad/README.md

 # Valid Point Names
 Rename a point by double clicking on it.
 The following are valid point names:
-- The name is made only of capital letters and numbers.
+- The name is made only of capital letters and numbers, and starts with a capital letter.
-- The name is a capital letter followed by a prime.
 - The name is a capital letter, followed by an underscore, followed by a number or lowercase letter.

 # Keyboard Shortcuts